everlutionsk/ajaxcom-bundle/README.md

 Extend your controller from `Everlution\AjaxcomBundle\Controller\Controller` or use `Everlution\AjaxcomBundle\Controller\AjaxcomTrait` trait with your controller to obtain Ajaxcom functionality.

 Every link which you want to call via Ajaxcom must contain `data-ajaxcom` attribute.
+You can change this behaviour in JavaScript Ajaxcom handler.

 Example: